PrzemyslawWozniakowski/Gk_opengl_project4/README.md

 Project in openGL (GLFW)
 Simple 3D scene with cubes, spheres and pyramids for Computer Graphics course lab MINI 2020.
 Gourard and Phong shading.

-To use the project "$(ProjectDir)include" has to be specified as Aditional Include Driectory and "$(ProjectDir)lib-vc2017" as Aditional Library Directory
+To use the project "$(ProjectDir)include" has to be specified as Aditional Include Driectory, "glfw3.lib;opengl32.lib;" has to be added to Additional Dependencies,
+$(ProjectDir)lib-vc2017" as Aditional Library Directory and Platform "x86" has to be chosen in Configuration Manager.

 Control keys: